garrandall/popular-music-data/tracks/can-tcha-say--you-believe-in-me--boston.md

 And separate the right from the wrong
 But love won't wait

-Ooohh, still in love with you
+Oh, still in love with you
 You know I need you baby, to stand by me
 Can't you see I need you, baby
-Oooh, I'm still in love with you
+Oh, I'm still in love with you

 I love you